If only she had survived, and he had returned…

-This re-imagining of Louisa May Alcott’s Little Women is for all who have ever wondered how things might have worked out differently for the beloved March sisters – the life Beth might have led, the books Jo might have written, the friends they might have made, and the courtship that might have been…
+The Courtship of Jo March is a re-imagining of Louisa May Alcott’s Little Women for all who have ever wondered how things might have worked out differently for the beloved March sisters – the life Beth might have led, the books Jo might have written, the friends they might have made, and the courtship that might have been…

 Behind the writing of The Courtship of Jo March

 How long was it from the time you finished Little Women (for the first time) to the time that you started thinking about writing The Courtship of Jo March?
 Just curious about how long it took from the unsettling feeling of literary discontentment to the moment of coming up with your own concept of an alternative plot.
 Tarissa, In the Bookcase

 I first read Little Women twenty years ago and I loved it.
 It became my favorite novel only to be superseded by Jane Austen’s Pride and Prejudice that same year (by a smidge!), and Persuasion about ten years later.

 The thing I didn’t realize at the time was that I had only read Part 1.
 Part 1 that ended with Beth having recovered from scarlet fever, Mr March home safe from the war, and Meg engaged to John Brooke.

 I had no idea Part 2 (Good Wives) existed until I got to university, and how excited I was by the discovery.
 “Castles in the air” had been one of my favorite chapters from Part 1, and how eager I was to find out what had become of those dreams.